PDAL/PDAL/doc/docker.rst

 :Author: Howard Butler
 :Contact: howard@hobu.co
-:Date: 12/02/2015
+:Date: 01/07/2015

 .. index:: Docker

 Introduction
 ------------------------------------------------------------------------------

 It's a giant pain to build everything yourself.
-Like the :ref:`vagrant` configuration, a PDAL build based on `Docker`_ is also available.
-This document describes how to use it to operate on data.
+To make it simpler to use PDAL, a build based on `Docker`_ is also available.
+This document describes how to use it to operate on your own data.

 .. seealso::